oeyoews/tiddlywiki-starter-kit/README.md

 > It's [tw5](https://oeyoew.fun) lite

 > compare with tw5, `neotw` remove vercel deploy and related deploy, no pwa, image optimize, no mobile
-> optimize etc, but it's simplify, still worth trying
+> optimize etc, just for local, so it's more simplify, still worth trying

 ## FileStruct